Sparrow

 Fate led Lisa back to UM Health-Sparrow later in life, when she became involved with UM Health-Sparrow Foundation as part of Women Working Wonders (W3).
 Over a 27-year involvement, she became UM Health-Sparrow Foundation Board Chair for 2021-22.
 Lisa recalled that, for her, one of the Foundation’s greatest accomplishments was helping make the Herbert-Herman Cancer Center a reality.

-Then, just a month after the Cancer Center opened to the public in 2017, Lisa was diagnosed with cancer herself.
+Then, just a month after the Herbert-Herman Cancer Center opened to the public in 2017, Lisa was diagnosed with cancer herself.

 Lisa on the golf course

-“At the time, I never dreamed I’d be one of the first patients at the Cancer Center,” Lisa recalled.
+“At the time, I never dreamed I’d be one of the first patients at the cancer center,” Lisa recalled.
 “When I was told cancer had been detected in the lymph nodes in my neck, I was in disbelief.
 But I was so fortunate that I found a team of people at UM Health-Sparrow who could not have done more to support my cancer journey.”
 Lisa said that, with UM Health-Sparrow on her side, she knew all of her questions would be answered, and that she would have a team of experts in her corner.

 From her first days of life to overcoming cancer, UM Health-Sparrow has always been a central part of Lisa’s journey.
 “I was born at UM Health-Sparrow.
 My youngest child was born at UM Health-Sparrow.
 I'm a cancer survivor because of UM Health-Sparrow,” Lisa said.
 “I've seen the capabilities of a strong leadership team that's in place here.
 So I will always help in any way that I can.”